ksysoev/mcp-go-tools/README.md

 ```
 You: Show me Go interface naming rules
 Cline: Let me get those rules for you...
-[Uses codestyle tool with categories="naming,interfaces" and language="go"]
+[Uses codestyle tool with categories="naming,interfaces"]

-You: What's the proper way to organize Python imports?
+You: What's the proper way to handle errors in Go?
-Cline: I'll check the Python organization rules...
+Cline: I'll check the Go error handling conventions...
-[Uses codestyle tool with categories="organization,imports" and language="python"]
+[Uses codestyle tool with categories="errors"]
 ```

 The tool returns rules in an LLM-optimized format that includes:
 - Rule name and description
-- Code templates and examples
+- Go code templates and examples
-- Language-specific formatting context
+- Go-specific formatting context
 - Priority and requirement status

 ## License